jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 ### 83 Unclaimed money held by Commissioner
 (1) This section applies to any money—
-  (a) that has been in the Commissioner’s possession under this Act for a period of no less than 6 years; and (b) about which the Commissioner has insufficient information in order to process that money in accordance with this Act.
+  (a) that has been in the Commissioner’s possession under this Act for a period of no less than 5 years; and (b) about which the Commissioner has insufficient information in order to process that money in accordance with this Act.
 (2) No interest is payable on that money under this subpart in respect of the period that this section applies.
-(3) The Unclaimed Money Act 1971, and not sections 70 and 74 of the Public Finance Act 1989, applies to that money— (a) as if the Commissioner is the holder of the money for the purposes of the Unclaimed Money Act 1971; and (b) as if the money must be processed in accordance with this Act, and not paid to the owner, if a valid claim is made to the money; and
+(3) The Unclaimed Money Act 1971, and not sections 70 and 74 of the Public Finance Act 1989, applies to that money— (a) as if the Commissioner is the holder of the money for the purposes of the Unclaimed Money Act 1971; and (ab) for money relating to an employer deduction or employer contribution to which subsection (1)﻿(b) applies, as if the date on which the Commissioner becomes the holder is the last day of the month to which the employment income information for the money relates; and
+  (b) as if the money must be processed in accordance with this Act, and not paid to the owner, if a valid claim is made to the money; and
-  (c) as if the money would not cease to be unclaimed money under subparagraph (i) of the proviso to section 4(1) of the Unclaimed Money Act 1971 (which sets a $100 cap); and
+  (c) as if the money would not cease to be unclaimed money under section 4(2)﻿(e) of the Unclaimed Money Act 1971 (which sets a $100 cap); and
   (d) with other necessary modifications.
 (4) If the Commissioner enters into a special arrangement under section 9 of that Act, the Minister who, under the authority of any warrant or with the authority of the Prime Minister, is responsible for the administration of the Unclaimed Money Act 1971 must carry out, after consultation with the Minister of Finance, the responsibilities that would otherwise have been carried out by the Commissioner under that Act.